sux21/Experimental_Evolution/pgap_annotation_methods.md

 **W Shen**, S Le, Y Li*, F Hu*.
 SeqKit: a cross-platform and ultrafast toolkit for FASTA/Q file manipulation. ***PLOS ONE***. doi:10.1371/journal.pone.0163962.

-## 2. Annotate genome using pgap (use 6 scripts because pgap is slow, and run each script in a different directory)
+## 3. Annotate genome using pgap (use 6 scripts because pgap is slow, and run each script in a different directory)

 Version: 2025-05-06.build7983 <br>
 Work done on info20

-## Test PGAP
 ```bash
 #!/bin/bash
 for i in /home/xingyuan/rhizo_ee/genes_pav/pgap_method/input_sequences/*.filtered.fasta; do